 The Green Light District

-Cafés and Restaurants
+Cafés and restaurants

-From breakfast and brunch to hamburgers and vegetarian restaurants, there is a place to suit all tastes.
-If you’re in the mood for pastries, head to Sunshine Bakery and taste a typical Danish kage (cake) or a pizza slice.
+From breakfast and brunch to hamburgers and vegetarian restaurants, Christiania is a place to suit all food tastes.
+If you’re in the mood for pastries, head to Sunshine Bakery and taste a typical Danish kage (cake).
 Prices are quite low and all of the products are super tasty.
-Café Nemoland is famous for its juicy burgers and sandwiches, while you can also find coffee and desserts.
+Café Nemoland is famous for its juicy burgers and sandwiches, and you can also find coffee and desserts there.
 Vegans should definitely taste the dishes at Morgenstedet and at Grønsagen.
 Taste their delicious recipes, all made with fresh vegetables, while you relax in the super cozy atmosphere.
 Café Loppen serves vegetarian dishes inspired by Thai cuisine.
 All the dishes and drinks are organic, as this restaurant believes in healthy food without frills.
 Månefiskeren, open from Tuesday to Sunday, is a spacious café with quirky paintings on the walls.
 For the warm sunny days, the café has an outdoor area with large wooden tables you can share with locals.
 Smoking is allowed at Månefiskeren and there is even a pool table for those who want to brush up on their skills.

 What to see